It’s time to get personal here about furry.

 The media.

 I have to segway into this because this sort of plays into what was all going on.
-The media reporting the “news” about the fandom.
-Understand that to this very day that there’s very few people in the industry that can do honest journalism.
+The media reporting the "news" about the fandom.
+Understand that to this very day, there are very few people in the industry who can do honest journalism.
 Everything is about entertainment and ratings.
-During this time; The reporters couldn’t go on about scaring everyone about the cold war anymore.
-So the 90’s was all about scaring the living shit out of the conservative family by showing off the freaks of the world on national news.
+During this time; The reporters couldn't go on about scaring everyone about the Cold War anymore.
+So the 90s was all about scaring the living shit out of the conservative family by showing off the freaks of the world on national news.
 Ohh no!
 They have sex in hotels!
 Who the hell does that?
 Have sex in a hotel.
-Obviously the reporters at Wired Magazine and Vanity Fair didn’t and they assumed that the rest of America did not either.
+Obviously, the reporters at Wired Magazine and Vanity Fair didn't and they assumed that the rest of America did not either.

 Wired